BitsOfBinary/bitsofbinary.github.io/_posts/2023-01-04-100daysofyara-day-4.markdown

         pe.pdb_path endswith "\\sessionmanagermodule.pdb"
 }
 ```
-Of course you could write a rule that looks for these strings in general within a sample, but the regex `\t\t[0-9]\` might not perform as efficiently on larger samples as opposed to just evaluating on the much smaller PDB path variable.
+Of course you could write a rule that looks for these strings in general within a sample without using the PE module, but the regex `\t\t[0-9]\` might not perform as efficiently on larger samples as opposed to just evaluating on the much smaller PDB path variable.